 - night sweats

-Leukemia can also cause swollen lymph nodes, as can other types of cancer that have spread to the lymph nodes, such as breast cancer.
+Other types of cancer that have spread to the lymph nodes, such as breast cancer, can also cause swelling in these parts of the body.

 The type and stage of the cancer, as well as a person’s age and overall health, will affect what treatment doctors recommend.